jasonwcc/DO180/README.md

 # DO180
-# Pls do not share to others .
-Keep the note to yourself
+# Pls do not re-distribute or share this notes .
+Keep the note to yourself.
 # Do use [Redhat official documentatio](doc.redhat.com)n or [Kubernetes documentation](kubernetes.io/docs) for help